-Bottom line: The health benefits of milk appear to be stronger for fermented types like yogurt, which play a role in the gut microbiome.
+Bottom line: The health benefits of dairy foods appear to be stronger for fermented types like yogurt, which play a role in the gut microbiome.
 Milk possesses several individual nutrients that can affect blood pressure and bone health, but some of their health-promoting effects may be weakened by whole milk’s high saturated fat content.
 Although popular media articles have speculated that whole milk is not less healthful than skim milk, research has not supported this statement in regards to diabetes and heart disease, and a high intake of any type of milk can lead to weight gain due to the extra calories.

 What is A2 milk?

 The name A2 milk may sound like a futuristic space food, but it is a type of milk now sold in some stores.
 A1 and A2 are two types of gene variants of casein, a protein in cow’s milk.
 The digestion and breakdown of casein produces a peptide (BCM-7) that has been associated with inflammation, digestive discomfort, and even some chronic diseases.
 Some animal studies have shown that A1 milk has 4 times the amount of BCM-7 than A2 milk.
 Certain cattle breeds possess more of the A1 gene variant than A2, and visa versa.

 Through epidemiological studies and animal studies, a high intake of A1 casein has been associated with increased risk of ischemic heart disease, increased incidence of type 1 diabetes, and some neurological disorders such as autism.